-Once you know that a baby is on the way, you prepare yourself and your family for the changes ahead.
+Once you know that a baby is on the way, you should prepare yourself and your family for the changes ahead.
 The cat also needs to be prepared as there will be changes in the home environment and routine once the baby arrives.

 Use the entire time of pregnancy to prepare your cat for the baby.
 This is especially important if your cat has difficulties to cope with change.

 Play recordings of baby noises such as crying, screaming, screeching with joy, etc. This can help your animal get used to the new background noise.
 Initially, the sounds should be played quietly.
 Over time, the volume can reach the frequency of crying, etc. Gradually increase the noise level so that your cat is not frightened.

 Get the cat used to baby smells